btqdesign/intellego/wp-content/plugins/threewp-broadcast/readme.txt

 = Incompatible plugins =

-Below is a list of plugins that just will not work properly with Broadcast and / or it's addons:
+Below is a list of plugins that just will not work properly with Broadcast and / or its addons:

-* Post Type Switcher.
-All images (and indeed WooCommerce variations) are given the same post type as the product itself, so images and variations are treated as products.
+* Post Type Switcher

 = Orphans? =